|

 to harness the raking of benefits by poor local communities

-from the tourists spending.
+from the tourists' spending.
 Tourism plays a significant

 part in contributing to balanced sustainable development